+Connect to the Internet to download and install the software\.
 This software is recommended for users who mainly shoot JPEG images.
-You can easily view and play photos, movies, and video snapshot albums and also print JPEG images.
-Add-on features such as EOS Video Snapshot Task (p.232) can also be downloaded from the Internet.
+You can easily view still photos and play back MOV movies and video snapshot albums, and also edit and print JPEG images.